Navy Special Warfare Boat Operator

 The SB Rating

-The Special Warfare Boat Operator rating was established on October 1, 2006.
+The Special Warfare Boat Operator (SB) rating was established on October 1, 2006.

 The Naval Special Warfare Combatant-Craft Crewman (SWCC) program evolved from the PT boats Sailors of WWII and the "Brown Water Navy" of Vietnam.
 They are specially trained to conduct and support Special Operations missions in a maritime environment and work primarily with Naval Special Warfare Sea, Air, and Land Teams (SEAL).

-Special Warfare Boat Operator class "A" school is broken into three phases and is in total approximately 22 weeks in duration.
-Phase One is two weeks of Special Warfare Combatant-craft crewman indoctrination; Phase Two is 5 weeks of Basic Crewmember Training; Phase Three is 15 weeks of Crewman Qualification training.
-All three phases of training are completed at Coronado, California.
+Special Warfare Boat Operator class "A" school is broken into six phases and is in total approximately 62 weeks in duration.
+Phase One is eight weeks of Special Warfare Preparatory School located in Great Lakes, Ill.
+Phase two is three weeks of Special Warfare Combatant-craft crewman indoctrination; Phase Three is five weeks of Basic Crewmember Training; Phase Four is 21 weeks of Crewman Qualification training -- located in Coronado, California.
+Phase Five is 12 weeks of Initial Acquisition Training, and it is located in San Diego, California.
+The final phase is located in Stennis, Mississippi and is 13 weeks in duration -- it is advanced training in SWCC core skills.

 Special Warfare Boat Operators support and perform maritime Special Operations in open ocean, littoral, and riverine environments.
 They provide maritime insertion and extraction of Special Operations Forces (SOF) and others.